Nicolas-micuda-becker/Voronoi-Patterns/README.md

 - Add support for more image formats beyond BMP.

 ## License
 This project is distributed under the **GNU GPL** license.
-Refer to the `COPYING` file for more details.
+Refer to the `LICENSE` file for more details.